lescuer97/phone_catalog/README.md

 Running the comands should be fairly easy.

-1. Make shure you already have nodejs and npm installed.
+1. Make sure you already have nodejs and npm installed.

 2. if you don't have pnpm installed that is the first thing you should do.